bobb-Rob/Leardership-board/README.md

 # Leaderboard

-> This is a leaderboard project that shows rankings.
+> This is a leaderboard project with the functionality to add and view leaderboard with API call.
+This project follows GitFlow instead of GitHub flow and it is built with JavaScript, CSS and HTML.

 ## Built With